Andereoo/TkinterWeb/docs/source/geometry.rst

 Widget Handling
 ---------------

-You can also set, remove, or change the widget in any element later (new since version 4.1.4):
+You can also set, remove, or change the widget in any element later (new in version 4.2):

 .. code-block:: python